Historic Sites In Colorado. More Than Just Parks has 10 incredible must-see sites for you to visit.

 1. Mesa Verde National Park

-At the #1 Historic Site In Colorado, we have selected Mesa Verde National Park.
+As the #1 Historic Site In Colorado, More Than Just Parks has selected Mesa Verde National Park.

 Mesa Verde is a sacred place.
 As the National Park Service notes, for over 700 years, the Ancestral Pueblo people built thriving communities on the mesas and in the cliffs of Mesa Verde.